 The rest of the Fraser Valley remains in a wait-and-see mode for flood risks, and the Agassiz-Harrison area is no exception.

 Higher than normal water levels have been recorded around the Fraser and Harrison River, and now seepage is appearing in rural fields outside dyke systems in the District of Kent.
-Kilby Historic Site is open for the long weekend, but its campsite on the Harrison River is closed due to flooding, and even part of the Sandpiper Golf Course has been swallowed up by the river.
+Kilby Historic Site is open for the long weekend, but its campsite on the Harrison River is closed due to flooding, and even a small part of the Sandpiper Golf Course has been swallowed up by the river.

 Persistent warm temperatures across the province over the last month has led to an early runoff period for the Fraser River and flows are expected to continue rising over the coming long weekend and the week following.